Live Lead Safe

 Both inside and outside the home, deteriorated lead-paint mixes with household dust and soil and becomes tracked in.
 Children may become lead poisoned by:

-- Eating paint chips found in homes with peeling or flaking lead-based paint, or
+- Eating paint chips found in homes with peeling or flaking lead-based paint

 - Playing in lead-contaminated soil

-Take a moment to look at the brochure "Protect Your Family from Lead in Your Home" for additional information (available in English (PDF), Spanish (PDF), Russian (PDF), Vietnamese (PDF), Somali (PDF) and Arabic (PDF)).
+Take a moment to look at the brochure "Protect Your Family from Lead in Your Home" for additional information (available in English, Spanish, Russian, Polish, Somali, Arabic, Vietnamese, Chinese, Korean and French).

 What can you do?
 If Your Home was Built Before 1978